olofeldre/DD2480-group1-assignment2/README.md

 # DD2480-group1-assignment2
 Continouos integration.
-This repo will contain source code for an CI server
+This repo will contain source code for an CI server.